dannykim1837/CSE310/hello.md

 6. What strategies (behavioral and technical) worked well during this Sprint?
 What did not work well?
 List some possible ways that you can improve next Sprint.

+- I studied Java language during this sprint.
+I got to know Java for the first time this week and I had a hard time installing it.
+Also, I wanted to write the code through vscode, but there was an error in the process of installing the extension.
+I want to solve these parts to make the environment I work in better.